-Theatre majors must achieve at least a B- in all Theater major classes to receive credit for that class or to be allowed to enroll in any class for which it is a prerequisite.
+Acting majors must achieve at least a B- in all courses required for the BFA in Acting to receive credit for that course, or to be allowed to enroll in any courses for which it is a prerequisite.

 Required Courses - 66 hrs.